pxslip/db-studio/docs/self-hosted/sso.md

       - Select **External** to allow everyone with a Google account
    2. Fill the fields according to your preferences
       - The **Authorized domains** add an extra layer of security, but it is not required.
-In case you fill it, should be the domain where your Directus instance is
+In case you fill it, should be the domain where your d9 instance is
    3. On Scopes, you need to choose `.../auth/userinfo.email`, `.../auth/userinfo.profile` and `openid`
 4. On side bar, go to [Credentials](https://console.cloud.google.com/apis/credentials)
 5. Click on [Create Credentials -> OAuth Client ID](https://console.cloud.google.com/apis/credentials/oauthclient)
    1. Choose `Web Application` on **Application Type**
    2. The **Authorized JavaScript origins** adds an extra layer of security, but it is not required.
-In case you fill it, should be the address of your Directus instance.
+In case you fill it, should be the address of your d9 instance.
 For example, `https://directus.myserver.com`
-   3. On **Authorized redirect URIs** put your Directus instance address plus `/auth/login/google/callback`.
-For example, you should put `https://directus.myserver.com/auth/login/google/callback` where `https://directus.myserver.com` should be the address of your Directus instance.
+   3. On **Authorized redirect URIs** put your d9 instance address plus `/auth/login/google/callback`.
+For example, you should put `https://directus.myserver.com/auth/login/google/callback` where `https://directus.myserver.com` should be the address of your d9 instance.
 If you are testing locally you should add `http://localhost:8055/auth/login/google/callback` too
 6. On click **Create**, a modal will appear with **Client ID** and **Client Secret**.
 Save both somewhere to use later.

-7. Now on Directus side, you need to add the following configuration to your `.env` file located on root folder of your
+7. Now on d9 side, you need to add the following configuration to your `.env` file located on root folder of your
    project:

 ```sh